Depression Cherry: Critical reception

 Depression Cherry received mostly positive reviews from contemporary music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 34 reviews, which indicates "generally favorable reviews".
+Aggregator AnyDecentMusic? gave it 7.5 out of 10, based on their assessment of the critical consensus.